 The course is aimed at lawyers, academics and other professionals involved in questions of copyright law.
-Participants are expected to have some prior knowledge of the field.
+The course is taught at the post-graduate level.
+Participants should have some prior knowledge of the field.

 At the close of the course, each participant will receive a Certificate of completion of the programme.

 The tuition fee includes the seminar materials, five lunches, as well as the opening and closing receptions and a welcome dinner.

 Academic Fee: € 975.

 Stef van Gompel